ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Upload a New Authentication Credential # {#sec-update-pub-key}

 A group member may need to provide the Group Manager with its new authentication credential to use in the group from then on, hence replacing the current one.
-This can be the case, for instance, if the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group have been changed, and the current authentication credential is not compatible with them.
+This can be the case, for instance, if the signature or ECDH algorithm and possible associated parameters used in the OSCORE group have been changed, and the current authentication credential is not compatible with them.

 To this end, the group member sends a Public Key Update Request message to the Group Manager, as per {{Section 4.9.1.1 of I-D.ietf-ace-key-groupcomm}}, with the following addition.